4 things to know: Bills draft pick LB Dorian Williams

 “He’s a tackling machine,” Beane said.
 “He’s very athletic.”

-Williams ran the 40-yard dash in 4.49 seconds at the NFL scouting combine, faster than Buffalo’s All-Pro outside linebacker Matt Milano (4.67) and last year’s third-round pick Terrell Bernard (4.59).
+Williams ran the 40-yard dash in 4.49 seconds at the NFL scouting combine, faster than Buffalo’s All-Pro outside linebacker Matt Milano (4.67) and last year’s third-round pick Terrel Bernard (4.59).

 Special teams contributor